ewsdocker/debian-base/README.md

 **Documentation**

-Documentation for this docker image is provided by the original [nimmis/docker-ubuntu](https://github.com/nimmis/docker-ubuntu) docker image documentation at https://github.com/nimmis/docker-ubuntu.
+Documentation for this docker image is provided by the original [nimmis/docker-ubuntu](https://github.com/nimmis/docker-ubuntu) docker image documentation.

 When following the narrative, replace [nimmis/docker-ubuntu](https://github.com/nimmis/docker-ubuntu) with **ewsdocker/debian-base**, and **ubuntu** with **debian**.
 The provided functions and utilities are identical to the original image, except that they are being run under **Debian**.